 Telecommunication Devices

+Definition of Personal Telecommunications Device

+A device that emits an audible signal, vibrates, displays a message, or otherwise summons or delivers a communication to the possessor, including but not limited to a paging device or a cellular telephone.1

+Telecommunication device does not include any device a student is authorized to use pursuant to the Individuals with Disabilities Education Act, the Americans with Disabilities Act, or the Rehabilitation Act of 1973.

 Possession and Use

-While on school property or while attending school-sponsored or school-related activities, whether on or off school property, students shall be permitted to possess and use personal telecommunications devices as defined by law1 and other related electronic devices, provided they observe the following conditions:
+While on school property or while attending school-sponsored or school-related activities, whether on or off school property, students shall be permitted to possess personal telecommunications devices and other related electronic devices.
+Students are prohibited from using a personal telecommunication device during instructional time, except during an emergency, if directed to do so by a teacher for an instructional purpose, or if authorized by a teacher.

+Students shall observe the following conditions:

 Devices shall not be used in a manner that disrupts the educational process, including, but not limited to, use that:

 Poses a threat to academic integrity, such as cheating;

+Accesses social media unless authorized to do so by a teacher for an instructional purpose;

 Violates confidentiality or privacy rights of another individual.
 This includes, but is not limited to, taking photographs, video, or audio recordings of others without the permission of the Principal/designee and the affected individual(s).
 An exception may be made for events considered to be in the public arena (e.g. sporting events, academic competitions, or performances to which the general public is admitted) where the activity does not materially disrupt the event, prevent others from observing the event, or otherwise violate legal rights.
 School social events for students, activities sponsored by student clubs, and activities during the school day that are not open to the public are not considered to be in the public arena;